 I noticed that there are still quite a few blackberries in the hedgerows, as well as in the shops.
-It’s also surprisingly warm at the moment, so why not cling on to last days by making blackberry sorbet.
+It’s also surprisingly warm at the moment, so why not cling on to last days of summer by making blackberry sorbet.
 It must be the perfect late summer, early autumn dessert with it’s intense delicious berry flavour.
 Warming hot puddings can wait a little longer!

 Smooth sorbetsJump to Recipe

 Sorbet is surprisingly easy to make, the key to a smooth sorbet is breaking up the ice crystals as they form.
 The smaller the ice crystals the smoother the sorbet.
 If you have an ice cream maker then this is done for you as the paddle will constantly move the sorbet as it freezes so preventing large crystals from forming.
-Not having an ice cream maker doesn’t mean you can not make a good sorbet or ice creams though, you simply have to break the crystals up manually, by beating or whisking the mixture severeal times during the freezing process.
+Not having an ice cream maker doesn’t mean you cannot make a good sorbet or ice creams though, you simply have to break the crystals up manually, by beating or whisking the mixture several times during the freezing process.

 We can also help the mixture form smaller crystals by freezing the sorbet in a shallow container.
 A shallow layer of liquid will freeze more quickly than a deeper layer of liquid.
 The quicker the liquid freezes the smaller the ice crystals.
 The addition of a whisked egg white also helps produce a smooth sorbet as the albumen in the egg white will coat the already formed ice crystals and help prevent them joining together to form larger crystals.Print Recipe